Nonye2K3/chia/Quick-Start-Guide.md

 (the k variable).
 To be competitive on the current network you will probably have to have a few k=29 or larger plots but a k=29 plot currently takes about 4.5 hours to plot on an [M.2 PCIe NVMe SSD](https://en.wikipedia.org/wiki/M.2).
 Once you have a few plots, run the farmer + full node with the following commands.
 A full node is also started when you start the farmer.

-You can change the working directory and output directory for plotting, with the "-t" (temp) and "-d" (destination) arguments to the `chia-create-plots` command.
+You can change the working directory and output directory for plotting, with the "-t" (temp), "-2" (second temp), and "-d" (destination) arguments to the `chia-create-plots` command.
 ```bash
 chia-create-plots -k 29 -n 2
 chia start farmer &